ccynth1a/Mako/README.md

 ```
 ### Issues
 If you have any issues with it, please don't make PRs, but please feel free to contact me

+Known Bugs:
+    - Program may occasionally crash after about half an hour with SIGPIPE (141)
 #### Credit
 Though a lot of this code has been heavily modified or is entirely original, I initially followed the tutorial found [here](https://towardsdev.com/crafting-a-simple-web-server-in-c-ebf4cbab1973).